Ethera56/chrome-shark/README.md

-#Chrome-Shark#
+#Chrome-Shark
-###The best tool to cast Grooveshark on your TV###
+###The best tool to cast Grooveshark on your TV

 This is my first Github project and it is still in developpement.

-I'll publish my first version of the script very soon so that everyone enjoys Grooveshark on their TV :) !
+I'll publish my first version of the script very soon so that everyone enjoys Grooveshark on their TV !

 Here's what the application currently looks like :